 School is for learning.
-But ironically, one of the things that people don’t really learn to do well in school, is how to learn.
+But ironically, one of the things that people don’t learn to do well in school, is how to learn.
 We are taught rote memorization and told to absorb it for arbitrary tests without being taught how to effectively absorb the material.
-And it seems as the methods we were actually taught in school aren’t all that effective.
-In a meta-analysis (a study analyzing other studies) published several years ago, 10 of the most popular learning techniques were studied and their effectiveness were ranked.
+And it seems as if the methods we were taught in school aren’t all that effective.
+In a meta-analysis (a study analyzing other studies) published several years ago, 10 of the most popular learning techniques were studied and their effectiveness was ranked.
 The methods were categorized as low, moderate, or high in terms of utility (effectiveness) in absorbing learned material.
 Highlighting/marking/underlining, summarizing, and rereading — all popular study methods taught in school — registered as low utility.
-But lets start with the most efficient ones.
+But let’s start with the most efficient ones.

-High Efficiency Study Methods
+High-Efficiency Study Methods

 Practice testing (High)